ayodele-ademeso/uber-api/README.md

 # Uber API

-Uber's Open source API packaged with Docker and deployed to ECR IaC written with terraform
+Uber's Open source API packaged with Docker and deployed to EKS ECR, EKS cluster written in Terraform
+EKS VPC created from Cloudformation template